alexisakira/alexisakira.github.io/_misc/string.md

 ## Tie finishing knot

 Identify the grommet to tie the finishing knot.
-Usually it is not indicated, so find the grommet in which you can insert the cross smoothly.
+Usually, it is not indicated, so find the grommet in which you can insert the cross smoothly.

 ![Tieing knots](/assets/images/string_cross_knot1.jpg)